-All stakeholders are responsible for promoting good behaviour in the Federation of Penny Acres and Wigley Primary Schools.
-The Headteacher will publicise this policy by making it known within the school and to parents, and by annually bringing it to the attention of children, parents and staff through school assemblies, training, the school prospectus, staff handbook, website and induction procedures.
+The Headteacher and Governing Body are responsible for promoting good behaviour in Wigley and Penny Acres Primary School.
+The Headteacher will publicise this policy by making it known within the school and to parents, and by annually bringing it to the attention of children, parents and staff through school assemblies, training, the school prospectus, staff handbook, web-site and induction procedures.